Benzodiazepines & other targeted substances

 What laws and guidelines must pharmacists follow?

 The Benzodiazepines and Other Targeted Substances Regulations were lawfully established September 1, 2000.
 The Registrars of NAPRA’s Inter-provincial Pharmacy Regulatory Committee (IPRC) in conjunction with the Canadian Society of Hospital Pharmacists (CSHP) developed model guidelines to achieve a consistent application and understanding of this federal legislation and to assist pharmacists in complying with the requirements of the regulations in community and institutional practices.
-These guidelines were also reviewed by Health Canada’s Office of Controlled Substances, and have been approved by NAPRA’s council in 2001 and were adopted by the council of the Alberta College of Pharmacists on May 2, 2002.
+These guidelines were also reviewed by Health Canada’s Office of Controlled Substances, and were approved by NAPRA’s council in 2001 and were adopted by the council of the Alberta College of Pharmacists on May 2, 2002.

 Notwithstanding provincial rules permitting the advertising of drugs, Targeted Substances cannot be advertised to the general public.